This review is in no way sponsored or endorsed by Trusted House Sitters.

 You also have an area to fill out more personal details about yourself such as:

-A nice feature that is not seen on all house sitting platforms is the option to upload a video.
+Both are easy and straightforward to use.
+A nice feature that is not seen on all house-sitting platforms is the option to upload a video.

 This is a great way of having the homeowner get a real feel for you before you meet up or chat over Skype.

-This is one feature that we have been told by homeowners they use when looking at potential sitters before making inital contact with them.
+This is one feature that we have been told by homeowners they use when looking at potential sitters before making initial contact with them.

 You get three different layouts you can choose from for your search results.
 Map, grid and list.